snowplow-archive/snowplow.github.com/_posts/2015-06-10-spark-streaming-example-project-0.1.0-released.md

 Default output format [None]: json
 ```

-#### Step 3: Create your Kinesis stream
+<h3>Step 3: Create your Kinesis stream</h3>

 We're going to set up the Kinesis stream.
 Your first step is to create a stream and verify that it was successful.
-This is all from Use the following command to create a stream named "my-stream":
+Use the following command to create a stream named "my-stream":

 ```bash
 $ inv create_kinesis_stream default my-stream